Jump to:

 • Approximately 85% of patients with persistent symptoms may experience symptom recurrence within 1-2 years.

-• A study of return-to-work after injury showed 50% of patients to return if they have missed 6 months of work.
+• A study of return-to-work after injury showed less than 50% of patients returned if they missed 6 months of work.
 After 1 year, return-to-work likelihood decreased to 25%.
-After 2 years of being out of work due to an injury, 0% of patients to return to work.9
+After 2 years of being out of work due to an injury, 0% of patients to return to work.11

 Essentials of Assessment